ShauryanDeb/Trading25/README.md

 ```

 The training script adds a number of technical indicators, including moving averages,
 exponential moving averages, Bollinger Bands, MACD and RSI.
+It also computes
+Stochastic Oscillator values, Average True Range, Commodity Channel Index and
-These features are used
-as inputs to a RandomForest classifier.
+On-Balance Volume.
+These features are used as inputs to a RandomForest classifier.

 4. Run a simple walk-forward backtest: